xHain-hackspace/xhain-website/content/en/support.md

 There are several ways to support xHain.
 As we’ve only just started building the place, there are two main things you can contribute: time and money.

 ## Coming Over
 Come over and help us!
 There are still shelves and tables to be built, a bathroom to be wallpapered, chairs to be painted, a cable harness to be built, window blinds to be put up, and things to be done in general.
 All helping hands are welcome!
-If you have one or two to spare, shoot Felix an email (x-hain@posteo.de) or tweet to us @xhain_hackspace.
+If you have one or two to spare, shoot Felix an email (info@x-hain.de) or tweet to us @xhain_hackspace.

 ## Support Rate
 If you think it’s good and important to have a hackspace in Friedrichshain, support us!
 Our support rate sets you back €13.37 a month.
 In return, you get discounts on everything we’ll have to offer in future.
 We’re planning to have t-shirts, workshops, training sessions, 3D prints and lots more.
 Supporters are also free to use our tools and devices such as the 3D printer.
 If the support rate is beyond your means, talk to us and we’ll find a way.
 Of course, you’re also free to support us with more than €13.37 and help sponsor somebody else’s membership.